omise/omise-dotnet/README.md

 ### Manually

-Or you can compile this library manually and add reference to Omise.Net.dll.
+Or you can compile this library manually and add a reference to Omise.Net.dll.
 The library also depends on the following packages/assemblies:

 * Microsoft.Threading.Tasks (via Microsoft.Async package)
 * System.Net.Http (via Microsoft.Net.Http package)

-# TLS CONFIGURATION
+# TLS configuration

-If you are using .NET 4.0 or 4.5 and found that Omise API constantly terminates the connection causing an exception to be raised., this may be because the platform is using an unsupported or insecure version of the TLS connection.
+If you are using .NET 4.0 or 4.5 and found that the Opn Payments API constantly terminates the connection causing an exception to be raised, this may be because the platform is using an unsupported or insecure version of the TLS connection.

 You can workaround this by **upgrading to .NET 4.6** or add the following code to the